theNewDynamic/oregonsadventurecoast.com/content/blog/2016-06-15-experience-uos-new-charleston-marine-life-center.md

 ---
 It’s here!
 After months of anticipation and nine years of development, The University of Oregon has opened a brand new public museum and aquarium for visitors of all ages in Charleston!

-The 6,000-square-foot <a href="[https://cmlc.uoregon.edu/](https://cmlc.uoregon.edu/ "https://cmlc.uoregon.edu/")" target="_blank">Charleston Marine Life Center</a>, located on the campus of <a href="http://oimb.uoregon.edu/" target="_blank">UO’s Institute of Marine Biology</a>, is the newest destination on Oregon’s South Coast.
+The 6,000-square-foot [Charleston Marine Life Center](https://cmlc.uoregon.edu/), located on the campus of <a href="http://oimb.uoregon.edu/" target="_blank">UO’s Institute of Marine Biology</a>, is the newest destination on Oregon’s South Coast.
 Just watch their new video and you’ll see the UO’s Marine Life Center was worth the wait!

 The new museum features five different exhibits that include